-Dans research predominantly involves perception & action and movement control, with his current interests revolving around how the Central Nervous System controls muscular force production at both a conscious and subconscious level, in relation to visual and other perceptual information.
+Dan's research predominantly involves perception, action and movement control.
+His current interests revolve around how the Central Nervous System controls muscular force production at both a conscious and subconscious level in relation to visual and other perceptual information.
 He is also involved in research into alternative training modalities such as the use of minimalist footwear.

 - Perceptual determinants of muscular force production

-Eastough & Edwards (2006).
-Movement kinematics in prehension are affected by grasping objects of different weight, Journal of Sport & Exercise Psychology, 28: S59-S60.
+Eastough and Edwards (2006) Movement kinematics in prehension are affected by grasping objects of different weight, Journal of Sport and Exercise Psychology, 28: S59-S60.

 Castle, P., Roberts, C. M., Hughes, C., Eastough, D. and Gerrett, N. (comp.)
 (2013) Fundamentals of Sport and Exercise Science.
 McGraw-Hill Education, UK.